Chrysuronia

-Chrysuronia is a genus of hummingbirds in the family Trochilidae.
+Chrysuronia is a genus of hummingbirds in the family Trochilidae, all of which are native to Central and South America.

 Taxonomy

 The genus Chrysuronia was introduced in 1850 by the French naturalist Charles Lucien Bonaparte.
 Bonaparte did not specify a type species but this was designated as the golden-tailed sapphire in 1855 by George Robert Gray.
 The genus name is a portmanteau of the specific names of two synonyms of the golden-tailed sapphire: Ornismya chrysura Lesson, R, 1832 and Ornismia oenone Lesson, 1832.

 This genus formerly included only a single species, the golden-tailed sapphire.
 A molecular phylogenetic study published in 2014 found that the genera Amazilia and Lepidopyga were polyphyletic.
 In the revised classification to create monophyletic genera, Chrysuronia was broadened to include species that had previous been placed in Amazilia, Hylocharis and Lepidopyga.

-The genus now contains nine species:
+The genus now contains ten species: